-If you haven't had your foot measured in a while, visit a shoe store to see what size you should wear, suggests podiatrist James Wrobel, DPM.
-Make sure you are not buying shoes that are too small or too big, which can cause blisters and calluses, he says.
+If you haven't had your foot measured in a while, visit a shoe store to see what size you should wear, says podiatrist James Wrobel, DPM.
+Don't buy shoes that are too small or too big, which can cause blisters and calluses, he says.

-About 6 out of 10 people with diabetes wear the wrong size shoes, a study at the University of Dundee in the United Kingdom found.
-Another study found that only about one-fourth of all people wear the correct sized shoes.
+About 6 out of 10 people with diabetes wear the wrong-size shoes, a study at the University of Dundee in the United Kingdom shows.
+Another study shows that only about one-fourth of all people wear the correct-size shoes.

 Don't mistake a tight fit for good support, Wrobel says.
 Instead, wear shoes with comfortable support.

 Once you know your correct size:

 1. Look for shoes that don't have pointed toes.
 Instead, choose ones with a spacious "toe box," so your toes have plenty of wiggle room.
 That way they won't be crushed together.
 You'll have less chance of corns, calluses, and blisters that can turn into ulcers.

 2. If you can remove the shoe's insole, take it out and step on it.
 Your foot should fit comfortably on top of it with no overlap.
 If your foot is bigger than the insole, it will be crammed inside the shoe when you wear it.
 Choose a different shoe.